britram/rains-prototype/draft-trammell-rains-protocol.md

 - determines whether it has expired by checking the query-expires value.
 If so, it drops the query silently.
 If not, it:
 - determines whether it is the authoritative server of the queried name.
+If so,
-If so, it checks if it has a valid assertion for the queried context, subject-name and type.
+  - it checks if it has a valid assertion for the queried context, subject-name and type.
 In this case it returns the assertion.
+If not, it:
-Otherwise, if it has a already valid zone, bloom filter, or shard in the range of the queried fully-qualified name in a matching context with a higher validUntil value, the section with the highest validUntil value is returned.
-Otherwise, the shard, bloom filter, or zone is still the most recent one and a 200 notification message is returned.
-If it is not the authoritative server, it:
+  - determines whether it has an already valid zone, bloom filter, or shard in the range of the queried fully-qualified name, in a matching context, and with a higher validUntil value.
+If so, the section with the highest validUntil value is returned.
+If not, it:
+  - knows that the received shard, bloom filter, or zone is still the most recent one and a 200 notification message is returned.
+  If not, it:
 - determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy.
 If so, it prepares to forward the query to those servers, noting the reply for the received query